opensciencegrid/xcache/explanation.md

 Due to numerous problems with trying to do this recursively, I decided to take a more direct approach and have STASHCP use the full source file path to direct location logic.

 Simply speaking, STASHCP swaps out the prefix in the full path of the source item (the source prefix, denoted in the code as `$prefixRm`) for the prefix that the downloaded item should have in the job space).
 That prefix is set per original source argument in the main loop.
 The job prefix is a little more complicated, consisting of a base directory (the user-specified location) and a local path (defined as the source path with `$prefixRm` removed from the beginning).
-The ultimate command is this: `xrdcp $xrdargs -f $sourcePrefix://$sourceFile $baseDir/$localPath`
+The ultimate command is this: `xrdcp $xrdargs -f $sourcePrefix://$downloadFile $baseDir/$localPath`

 This can be better understood in the examination of a few different cases.
 In every case, the user-specified location is the home directory, and so `$loc=.`  `$sourcePrefix` is just the location of the closest cache.
 The `xrdcp` commands are simplified for legibility.
 * The source item is a file `user/jsmith/public/data.dat`.
+  - `$downloadFile = user/jsmith/public/data.dat`
   - `$prefixRm = user/jsmith/public/`
   - `$baseDir = .`
   - `$localPath = data.dat`
   - Command: `xrdcp $sourcePrefix://user/jsmith/public/data.dat ./data.dat`
 * The source item is a directory `user/jsmith/public/folderA`, and STASHCP is downloading a file `A1.dat` from `folderA`.
+  - `$downloadFile = user/jsmith/public/folderA/A1.dat`
   - `$prefixRm = user/jsmith/public/folderA/`
   - `$baseDir = ./folderA`
   - `$localPath = A1.dat`
   - Command: `xrdcp $sourcePrefix://user/jsmith/public/folderA/A1.dat folderA/A1.dat`
 * The source item is a directory `user/jsmith/public/folderB`, and STASHCP is downloading a file `beta1.dat` from one of its subdirectories `beta`.
+  - `$downloadFile = user/jsmith/public/folderB/beta/beta1.dat`
   - `$prefixRm = user/jsmith/public/folderB`
   - `$baseDir = ./folderB`
   - `$localPath = beta/beta1.dat`